Gl4ukos/IRONCLAD_THESIS/README.md

     -> Make model more realistic, use urdf from Fusion

     !
 NOTES:
+    -> MPC:
-    -> MPC struggles A LOT when target is in bad position.
-It needs some straying to "find" the target -> Pure pursuit: LOOKAHEAD>> & MAX_SPEED>> -> faster & less accurate (and the opposite) -> Stanley: SPEED<< -> VERY AGRESSIVE STEERING
+        ->struggles A LOT when target is in bad position.
+It needs some straying to "find" the target

+    -> Pure pursuit:
+        ->LOOKAHEAD>> & MAX_SPEED>> -> faster & less accurate (and the opposite)
+        -> When a semicomplete circle is displayed on RVIZ it actually means that there is no possible trajectory for the current target, bc the angle needed surpasses the steering cap.

+    -> Stanley:
+        ->SPEED<< -> VERY AGRESSIVE STEERING
-    -> Stanley: REAAALLY does not perform well with high LOOKAHEAD, it oscillates a lot due to lateral error -> Stanley: Oscilalates a lot in sharp turns, bc lateral and yaw error may become contradicting
+        -> REAAALLY does not perform well with high LOOKAHEAD, it oscillates a lot due to lateral error -> Oscilalates a lot in sharp turns, bc lateral and yaw error may become contradicting